legumeinfo/pandagma/README.md

-         extra_iden - Minimum identity threshold for mmseqs addition of "extra" annotations [0.30] mcl_inflation - Inflation parameter, for Markov clustering [1.6] strict_synt - For clustering of the "main" annotations, use only syntenic pairs [1] The alternative (0) is to use all homologous pairs that satisfy expected_quotas.tsv ks_low_cutoff - For inferring Ks peak per species pair.
+         extra_iden - Minimum identity threshold for mmseqs addition of "extra" annotations [0.30] mcl_inflation - Inflation parameter, for Markov clustering [1.6] strict_synt - For clustering of the "main" annotations, use only syntenic pairs [1] The alternative (0) is to use all homologous pairs that satisfy expected_quotas ks_low_cutoff - For inferring Ks peak per species pair.
 Don't consider Ks block-median values less than this.
 [0.5] ks_hi_cutoff - For inferring Ks peak per species pair.
 Don't consider Ks block-median values greater than this.
 [2.0] ks_binsize - For calculating and displaying histograms.
 [0.05]